Jaichauhan01/jstore/README.md

-its a frontend code for amzon home page made by jai chauhan using html and css
+its a frontend code for jstore   made by jai chauhan using html and css